 Skip to main content

-Experience embedded seekdb with Python SDK
+Experience hybrid search with Python SDK

 tip

-1. Deploy pyseekdb and embedded seekdb.
+1. Install pyseekdb and run embedded seekdb.

 2. Connect to seekdb and create a database.

-6. Clean up the environment.
+6. Clean up the database and collection.

 Background information